- Cloud firmware settings

 GPS location recording

-GPS location recording can protect your privacy.
+GPS location recording is able to protect your privacy.
 GPS location recording is on by default.
 When it is off, GPS location is not recorded or sent to the cloud server.
 Therefore, your privacy will be protected.
 Turning it off will not disable some convenient features such as time correction, speed display, and other speed related events.
 Find the features that will be affected by turning it off.

 – Camera list (Map view): The vehicle’s location will not show on the map.